schlomo/static-website-with-magic-link-auth/README.md

 In development mode:
 - Emails are logged to console
-- Sends out emails unless EMAIL_HOST is left empty
+- Sends out emails unless EMAIL_HOST is left empty or set to a non-reachable host like `127.0.0.1`

 ## Security